-(vi) Liability for DSRC
+Liability for DSRC

 As set out above, Dedicated Short Range Communications (“DSRC”) is a set of protocols and standards for dedicated vehicle-to-vehicle and vehicle-to-roadside communications using wireless technology.
 There are various implementations of DSRC in different jurisdictions and wide variation in their compatibility.
-Within the European Union, the European Committee for Standardisation (“CEN”) and the European Telecommunications Standards Institute (“ETSI”) have produced a number of standards on the operation of DSRC, including frequencies and bandwidths, but these also allow for optional frequencies covered by national regulation.
+Within the European Union, the European Committee for Standardization (“CEN”) and the European Telecommunications Standards Institute (“ETSI”) have produced a number of standards on the operation of DSRC, including frequencies and bandwidths, but these also allow for optional frequencies covered by national regulation.

 DSRC offers many potential advantages:

-- warnings: from other vehicles or roadside transmitters, such as the presence of an obstruction around a hidden bend;
+- Warnings: From other vehicles or roadside transmitters, such as the presence of an obstruction around a hidden bend;

-- efficient traffic flow: communication with other vehicles and traffic lights allows more efficient traffic flow through junctions.
+- Efficient traffic flow: Communication with other vehicles and traffic lights allows more efficient traffic flow through junctions.

 A corollary of these advantages is that an AV be able take action in reliance on communication received through DSRC.
 Where an AV reacts inappropriately to a DSRC message, this raises all the issues discussed above as to liability.
 However, there are other situations that only arise in the context of DSRC:

-- Misunderstanding: an AV does not understand, or misunderstands, a message received from another AV, due to a failure of interoperability.
+- Misunderstanding: An AV does not understand, or misunderstands, a message received from another AV, due to a failure of interoperability.
 For instance, an AV in a platoon receives a message to apply the brake but understands it as a message to apply the accelerator;

-- Misinformation: an AV receives data that is incorrect.
+- Misinformation: An AV receives data that is incorrect.
 For instance, an AV receives a message that a traffic light is green when it is red;

-- Malice: a hacker attempts to use DSRC as a vector to compromise an AV’s software.
+- Malice: A hacker attempts to use DSRC as a vector to compromise an AV’s software.

 In cases of Misunderstanding, it may be difficult to determine liability unless there are clear and unambiguous protocols for DSRC.
 Take the case where there are two rival protocols and a message sent using one is interpreted using the other.
 It could be argued that the fault is that of the receiving AV for not being cautious in interpreting an ambiguous message; it could be argued that the fault is the sending AV for sending a message that could be misinterpreted.
 It might even be argued that the author of the DSRC protocol or the operator of the DSRC system is at fault for enabling the transmission of ambiguous messages.
-Presumably, an AV would aim to be as cautious as possible when receiving messages to minimise any misunderstandings, but the nature of DSRC messages may make this difficult.
+Presumably, an AV would aim to be as cautious as possible when receiving messages to minimize any misunderstandings, but the nature of DSRC messages may make this difficult.
 For instance, if an AV receives a DSRC warning that there is a danger around the corner, the cautious option may be to react to the message and apply the brakes, even if the message was sent using an ambiguous protocol.